 8. Go on creating other models with confidence, knowing that the ones you made are updated regularly.
 Peace of mind is priceless.

 1. Self-learning AI systems can continuously learn from new information without the aid of any hard coding.
 This way of looking at and working with data will become more prominent as we rely on AI systems.
 However, this technique has several drawbacks, the main one being that the implementation is more complicated.

 2. The rise of natural language processing means more data will lend itself well to unsupervised learning techniques where we no longer rely on labelled data but rather on finding relationships between terms in context when processing text and documents.
 The self-supervised learning techniques are also promising.

 3. Self-learning systems are already in use today.
 We need to all move away from static models, just like we all moved away from static algorithms and into machine learning to achieve more intelligent systems.

 Would you like to continue reading?
 Read our article on how to create self-learning systems.

 It is always interesting to hear what others are doing in this space, so please share in the comments below.
 Have you implemented a self-learning system?
 What use case are you covering?
 What problems have you encountered, and what did you learn from them?

 Are you just starting your first self-learning project?
-Would you like a more detailed tutorial?
 Let us know in the comments what you are interested in so we can continue providing helpful content.